Governance

 Section 4.
 Exclusive Service.
 No member of the Board shall be an Officer or Additional Officer or participate in an official capacity in the governance of any Administrative Region or District during their service as a member of the Board with the exception of ex officio Directors.

-For purposes of this Section, “Independent” means, in the preceding five (5) years of being elected and for his or her entire term of service: the individual has not been employed by or held any governance position (whether a paid or volunteer position) with the Association, the World Squash Federation or the Pan American Squash Federation (any sport family entity) nor received any compensation from US Squash directly or indirectly; no immediate family member of the individual was employed by or held any governance position (whether a paid or volunteer position) with any sport family entity; the individual was not affiliated with or employed by, and no immediate family member of the individual was affiliated with or employed by, or a partner, principal or manager of, the Association’s outside auditor or outside counsel; the individual has not been a member of the Association’s Athletes’ Advisory Council, or a member of any constituent group with representation on the Board; the individual has not been a recipient of any compensation from the Association as an executive officer, controlling shareholder, or partner of a corporation or partnership or other business entity that does business with the Association; the individual is not a parent or close family member or coach of an athlete that has competed in a protected competition or belong to a membership category that participates in competitions.
+For purposes of this Section, “Independent” means, in the preceding five (5) years of being elected and for his or her entire term of service and any successive term: the individual has not been employed by or held any governance position (whether a paid or volunteer position), and no immediate family member of the individual has been employed by or held any governance position (whether a paid or volunteer position), with the Association, the World Squash Federation or the Pan American Squash Federation nor received any compensation from US Squash directly or indirectly; the individual was not affiliated with or employed by, and no immediate family member of the individual was affiliated with or employed by, or a partner, principal or manager of, the Association’s outside auditor or outside counsel; the individual has not been a member of the Association’s Athletes’ Advisory Council, or a member of any constituent group with representation on the Board; the individual has not been a recipient of any compensation from the Association as an executive officer, controlling shareholder, or partner of a corporation or partnership or other business entity that does business with the Association; the individual is not a parent or close family member or coach of an athlete that has competed in Protected Competitions or belong to a membership category that participates in competitions.

 For purposes of this Section, an “Affiliated Member” is one who represents an organization which conducts a national program or regular national competition in squash at a level of proficiency appropriate for the selection of athletes to represent the United States in international amateur athletic competition and provides representation that reflects the nature, scope, quality, and strength of the programs and competitions of the Association in relation to all other programs and competitions in the United States.